Shreyashupare/CRUD_operations/readme.txt

                     when adding employee with same employee id then throw error employee id is already exist

                  2. add required permission while delete employee(like send parameter 'password' from req header)

+this commit -
+        added redis cache for findAll
+        re constructed folders and files